 - Enhance student admissions and faculty searches by championing more diverse applicant pools;

 - Institutionalize programming that offers a critical understanding of social inequity while establishing connections with the greater community;

 - Strengthen student collaboration and cohort interaction for a more inclusive school climate.

 View D3’s programs, fellowships, and opportunities here.

-The Fall 2020 MPP entering class (Class of 2022) includes students from eight countries and four U.S. states.
-Twenty-eight percent of entering students are international.
-Of the domestic students, 42% are under-represented minorities, including 35% who identify as Latinx, 8% as African American, and 3% as American Indian, Native Hawaiian, or Pacific Islander.
-Nine out of 10 domestic students are from California.
-About seven of 10 entering students identify as female and three of 10 as male.
-Four out of 10 entering students are first-generation college students.
+The Fall 2021 MPP entering class (Class of 2023) includes students from eight countries.
+Seventeen percent of entering students are international.
+Of the domestic students, 57% are under-represented minorities and multi-racial, including 42% who identify as Latinx, 11% as African American, and 9% as American Indian, Native Hawaiian, or Pacific Islander.
+Of the domestic students, 72% are from California.
+About six of 10 entering students identify as female and four of 10 as male.
+Over 50% of entering students are first generation college students.